MicrosoftDocs/microsoft-salescopilot-docs/articles/open-app.md

 # Access the Sales app

-Sales app is an AI assistant for sellers in Microsoft 365 that connects to sales solutions to bring next-generation AI and CRM platform updates and insights across productivity workflows.
+the Sales app is an AI assistant for sellers in Microsoft 365 that connects to sales solutions to bring next-generation AI and CRM platform updates and insights across productivity workflows.

-If you don't have access to Sales app, ask your administrator to install it.
+If you don't have access to the Sales app, ask your administrator to install it.

-## Access Sales app in Outlook
+## Access the Sales app in Outlook

-As a seller, you communicate with a lot of potential customers by email.
-Sales app helps you prepare for your engagements.
+As a seller, you communicate with a lot of potential customers by email. the Sales app helps you prepare for your engagements.
 It gathers information from your CRM system and Microsoft Office and enriches it with actionable insights, so you can be more effective right where you spend most of your day.

-You can access Sales app using any of the following options:
+You can access the Sales app using any of the following options:

 ### Outlook desktop